strotz/SDC-Projecs/project4/writeup.md

 *** Step 4.
 Thresholded binary image ***

-Combination of XY sobel and saturation channel is used:
-- XY sobel is a square root of sum of squared X and Y sobel operations
-- Saturation channel of HSV color encoding helped to detect yellow lines that was almost hidden by switching to grayscale for sobel operation.

-code of image calculation implemented in gradients.py module.
+[RGB]->[HSV]->[S channel]->[X Sobel] and
+([RGB]->[HSV]->[In Range White] or [RGB]->[HSV]->[In Range Yellow])

+Method of point extraction were adjusted to given test images and video clip.
+1. RGB image converted to HSV space
+2. HSV color signal used with combination of ranges to extract yellow and white colored pixels.
+3. Signal from  Saturation channel combined with X Sobel operation used to detect contrast vertical lines
+4. White and Yellow signal masked by Sobel signal in order to reduce non-vertical noise

 Specific call and combination of thresholds implemented in module start, class ImageProcessing, function Filter

 ![ALT binary](out/04_filtered_by_sobel_and_color.png)